To/Die/For: Jaded, IV and Wounds Wide Open (2003–2009)

 The album Jaded was released in 2003, and is by many fans still seen as the band's best effort.
 In August of that year, vocalist Jarno Perätalo left the band.
 He assembled a new band named Tiaga, integrated by former members of To/Die/For.
 Juha Kylmänen (from For My Pain and Reflexion) then assumed the vocals of To/Die/For.
 However, in 2004, Jarno Perätalo and the band Tiaga took the name To/Die/For themselves, releasing the fourth album, simply titled IV, in 2005.

 On 4 October 2006, To/Die/For released their fifth studio album, Wounds Wide Open.
 After the promotional tour that stretched to October 2007, the band decided to take a break.

 Samsara, Cult, deaths, split-up and reformation (2009–2016, 2019–present)

 To/Die/For released their sixth album Samsara in 2011, and after spending the following years touring, released their seventh studio album Cult in May 2015.
 The first single from their album, "Screaming Birds", was released in November 2014.
 To/Die/For disbanded in July 2016.

-Two of the band's former drummers died; Tommi Lillman died on 13 February 2012 after an illness, and Santtu Lonka died on 26 January 2020 with no cause of death revealed (probably suicide).
+Two of the band's former drummers died; Tommi Lillman died on 13 February 2012 after an illness, and Santtu Lonka died on 26 January 2020 with no cause of death revealed.

 In January 2020, the band announced they would be reuniting to play at the John Smith Festival at Laukaa in July 2020.

+In November 2024, Jape Perätalo and the band announced that Jape would leave the band.
+The split happened without much drama.
+The band announced at the same time that they were looking for a new singer and that they would continue making music.
+In February 2025, the band announced that Sanna Solanterä would be their new singer.
+They say that this is going to be the start of a new era for them.